A first look into the carbon footprint of federated learning: Experiments

 \subsection{Experimental Protocol}

-In addition to the carbon model (Section \ref{sec:datacentre}), results are influenced by configurations of the hardware and systems of datacenters and FL respectively.
-The FL pipeline is implemented using the Flower framework \citep{beutel2020flower} and PyTorch~\citep{NEURIPS2019_9015}.
+Experiments are built on top of PyTorch~\citep{NEURIPS2019_9015} and SpeechBrain \citep{ravanelli2021speechbrain}.
+We make use of the Flower framework~\citep{beutel2020flower} to implement and parameterized different FL training pipelines.
+In addition to the carbon model (Section \ref{secdatacentre}), results are influenced by configurations of the hardware and systems of datacenters and FL respectively.

-\textbf{Centralized training hardware.} We run our experiments on a server equipped with a 2x Xeon 6152 22-core processor and NVIDIA Tesla V100 32GB GPUs.
-The CPU and GPU have a TDP of 240W and 250W respectively.
-We use a single GPU per experiment and, measure the power drawn by both CPU and GPU by making use of NVIDIA-smi monitoring and the cross-platform \textit{psutil} tools.
+\textbf{Centralized training hardware.} We run our experiments on a server equipped with two Xeon 6152 22-core processors and NVIDIA Tesla V100 32GB GPUs.
+The CPU and GPU have TDP of 240W and 250W, respectively.
+We use a single GPU per experiment and measure the power drawn by both CPU and GPU through \textit{nvidia-smi} monitoring and the cross-platform \textit{psutil} tools.

-\textbf{Federated learning hardware.} We propose to use of NVIDIA Tegra X2 \citep{tegrax2} and Jetson Xavier NX \cite{nx} devices as our FL clients.
-These devices can be viewed as a realistic pool of FL clients since they can be found embedded in various IoT devices including cars, smartphones, video game consoles.
+\textbf{Federated learning hardware.} We consider the use of NVIDIA Tegra X2 \citep{tegrax2} and Jetson Xavier NX \citep{nx} devices as our FL clients.
+These devices can be viewed as a realistic pool of FL clients since they can be found embedded in various IoT devices including cars, smartphones, and video game consoles.
 NVIDIA Tegra X2 offers two power modes with theoretical power limits of $7.5 W$ and $15W$ and Xavier NX offers $10 W$ and $15W$.
 Across our different runs, we use the lower power mode for each device, and we employ the built-in utility \textit{tegrastats} to report the overall power consumption.
 For both power consumption and training time, we report averaged values across several FL rounds for each experiment.
 We also measure the idle power consumption for both devices, which was recorded as $1.35W$ and $2.25W$ for TX2 and NX respectively.